- Home

 - All Guides

-- How to Upgrade Your Greymane Camp in Crimson Desert
+- How to Upgrade Camp (Level 1 to 5)

-Camp upgrades in Crimson Desert are not done through a simple menu.
-Instead, you complete Camp Expansion missions — large projects that require recruits, resources, and in-game time.
+Camp upgrades are not menu-based.
+You complete Camp Expansion missions — large projects that cost recruits, resources, and in-game time.

-You unlock your Greymane camp during Chapter 3: Howling Hill — Homestead, after defeating the Hornsplitter boss in Chapter 2.
-Here is the sequence:
+You unlock the Greymane camp during Chapter 3: Howling Hill — Homestead, after defeating the Hornsplitter boss in Chapter 2.
+The sequence:

 - Meet Marius, a surviving Greymane member